How to apply for a short-term study visa

 - work (including voluntary work, work experience or a placement – even if it is unpaid).
 You can be a volunteer but you must check the difference between voluntary work and being a volunteer.

-If you want to come to the UK a long time before your course starts and you have a short-term study visa, email email@example.com.
+Email email@example.com if you want to come to the UK a long time before your course starts and you have a short-term study visa.

-You must intend to leave the UK at the end of your course of study or the end of six months, whichever of these is sooner.
+You must either intend to leave the UK within 30 days of the end of your course of study, or the end of six months, whichever of these is sooner.

 Ways to apply